 The Nominating Committee is comprised of Messrs.
 Ashford, Chandler and Roberts and Ms. Walton, with Mr. Ashford serving as Chairman.
-The Board appointed Ms. Walton to serve as a member of the Nominating Committee upon her appointment to the Board, effective as of February 10, 2020.
 The Nominating Committee was established to assist the Board with (i) Board and committee organization, membership and function, (ii) oversight of the evaluation of director qualifications and performance, and (iii) corporate governance.
-As part of these responsibilities, the Nominating Committee evaluates candidates for service as directors of the Company, conducts the Board's annual self-assessment process and recommended by shareholders.
+As part of these responsibilities, the Nominating Committee evaluates candidates for service as directors of the Company, conducts the Board's annual self-assessment process and recommends corporate governance principles for adoption by the Board.
+The Nominating Committee will consider candidates recommended by shareholders.
 Shareholder recommendations must comply with the procedures for director nominations set forth in Article I, Section 1.2, of the Company's bylaws and applicable law.
-The Nominating Committee held four meetings during 2019.
+The Nominating Committee held three meetings during 2020.